MerrimanInd/drawpyo/docs/index.md

 # The Future of Drawpyo

-I will continue to tinker away with this tool, creating new functionality as I need it or find it interesting.
-But it's unfortunately a rather low priority so if anyone wants to contribute I would be grateful for the help!
-Reach out to me at [xander@merriman.industries](mailto:xander@merriman.industries) if you want to contribute.
+We’re constantly working to add new functionality, address issues and feature requests.
+If you find Drawpyo useful and would like to contribute, we’d greatly appreciate your help!
+You can reach out directly at [xander@merriman.industries](mailto:xander@merriman.industries) or join the conversation through GitHub issues.